 Title Search: Does it matter which database link I choose?
 Why don't all the databases cover all dates?

-Different databases may cover different time periods of the same journal so it can make a difference which one you choose.
-This difference in coverage has to do with the ways various publishers and vendors handle databases and journals.
+Different databases may cover different time periods of the same journal, so choosing the right one can make a big difference.
+This variance in coverage has to do with the ways various publishers and vendors handle databases and journals.
 Unfortunately, there is no good way around it.
 When choosing a database to browse, be sure to consider the date of the article you are looking for and choose the database that covers that particular time.